QOHS HONOR SOCIETIES

 Sponsor: Ms. Chu

-Description: The National Chinese Honor Society was established in November 1993.
-Its objective is to acknowledge the superior achievement of secondary students studying Chinese as a second language.
-The National Chinese Honor Society not only recognizes high scholastic achievement but also good character, leadership, and service.
-Juniors with a 3.0 GPA, 3.5 average in Chinese language, leadership experiences, and school/community service are eligible to submit the application in the spring.
-Induction for new members is in May.
-Members are required to tutor during lunch.
+Description: The National Chinese Honor Society was established in November 1993 with the objective to acknowledge the superior achievement of secondary students studying Chinese as a second language.
+The National Chinese Honor Society not only recognizes high scholastic achievement but also good character, leadership, and services.
+We learn the Chinese language and culture through different activities, such as the Chinese New Year Celebration and cultural activities.
+Please reach out to Ms. Chu for details about the application process

 National English Honor Society

-Description: The National English Honor Society is open to all sophomores, juniors, and seniors who have maintained an overall GPA of 3.0 or higher, and an English GPA of 3.5 or higher.
-Applications are accepted in the spring.
-Inductions occur at the Honor Societies Ceremony, held in May.
-Members pay dues of $20.00 when they apply, which covers their graduation cords and their national fees.
+Description: The National English Honor Society is open to all juniors and seniors who have maintained an overall GPA of 3.0 or higher.
+Applications are usually accepted in the spring.
+Inductions occur at the Honor Societies Ceremony, usually held in May.
+Members pay dues of $15.00 when they apply, which covers their graduation cords and their national fees.
 Members of the National English Honor Society are expected to earn student service learning hours each semester in order to maintain active status.
-Students tutor their peers in English online through the Online Writing Center.
-Some students have also participated in on-going tutoring at elementary schools and tutoring of ESOL students at QO.
-All members of the NEHS act with the highest ethical standards in order to promote excellence in writing and prevent plagiarism, either intentional or accidental.
+All members of the NEHS act with the highest ethical standards in order to promote excellence in reading, writing, listening, and speaking.